Dansoftowner/FXTaskbarProgressBar/README.md

 * "master" - for java 8 builds
 * "11" - for java 11 builds

-## Background: what are taskbar progressbars?
+## Background
-Since Windows 7 there is a taskbar-progressbar feature in Windows systems.
+Since Windows 7 there is a taskbar-progressbar feature in Windows systems that basically means that you can see a progress on the program's icon.
 A good example for this when you copy something using the file explorer:<br>
 ![Taskbar progressbar in windows 7](images/areo-progressbar.jpg) <br>
 This is very useful because you don't have to open the window to know the progress!
+The problem is that javaFX doesn't provide this functionality by default... but now you can easily implement this with the power of this library!
-This library allows you to do this in pure java (with javaFX)!
+It allows you to do this in pure java!

 ## How to include it to your project
 You can download the right jar file from the [releases](https://github.com/Dansoftowner/FXTaskbarProgressBar/releases).